eyewear-pro/eyewear-pro.github.io/index.md

     <li> Smart Eyewear User Experience Designs </li>
 </ul>

-<p class="py-4 border-top mt-4">Submissions will go through a single-phase review process with at least 2 reviewers.
+<p class="py-4 mt-3">Submissions will go through a single-phase review process with at least 2 reviewers.
 They will be assessed based on their relevance, originality, and their potential of initiating a fruitful discussion at the workshop.
 Note, that position papers are not expected to present finished research projects.
 We rather ask for thought-provoking ideas or initial explorations of a topic.
 Position papers will be reviewed by two of the workshop organizers.
 At the workshop, accepted submissions will be presented in a 5-min prerecorded video, following the Pecha Kucha style.
 At least one author of an accepted submission must attend the workshop. </p>
         </div>
       </div>
     </div>